 Finally, his development of the Fast Fourier Transform Algorithm (published jointly with J.W.
 Cooley) revolutionized the application of Fourier methods.
 It drastically altered the economics of frequency domain versus time domain approaches to problems and digital versus analog implementation, and was the major stimulus for the rapid, subsequent development of digital signal processing.

 John Tukey and the former Elizabeth Louise Rapp were married in July 1950.
-She died in 1998.
-He passed away on 26 July 2000 in New Brunswick, NJ.
+She died in 1998 and he passed away on 26 July 2000 in New Brunswick, New JerseyJ.